 DOCG area for red wine in the Italian region Piedmont

-, which was highly classified in the year 2010.
-The former DOC area was created in 1987, therefore, to reactivate the then endangered autochthonous
+, which was highly classified in 2010.
+The former DOC area was created in 1987 to reactivate the then endangered species autochthonous

-To support grape variety, which has succeeded.
-The vineyards cover about 100 hectares of vineyards in the municipalities of Castagnole Monferrato, Grana, Montemagno, Portacomaro, Refrancore, Scurzolengo and Viarigi in the province Asti
+To support the grape variety, which has been successful.
+The vineyards cover around 100 hectares of vineyards in the municipalities of Castagnole Monferrato, Grana, Montemagno, Portacomaro, Refrancore, Scurzolengo and Viarigi in the province Asti

 , If the grapes come from classified vineyards, can Vigna

-followed by the name of the label on the bottle label.
+followed by the location name on the bottle label.
 The wine is made from the varieties Ruchè

-and / or Brachetto logo CNRS logo INIST Brachetto del Piemonte
+and / or brachetto = Brachetto del Piemonte